 Model, author and wellness coach, Alison Canavan describes feeling overwhelmed after having her son and despite finding a wealth of books on how to care for a new baby, could find little on how to look after a new mum.
-She took matters into her own hands and wrote the book she felt she needed as a new mum herself, Minding Mum: It’s time to take care of you.
-Minding Mum is almost like a workbook for new mums and is great for bringing priorities into focus because that’s the nature of being a woman, we can always find things to priorities above ourselves until we put self-care at the very top of the list.
+She took matters into her own hands and wrote the book she felt she needed as a new mum herself, Minding Mum: It’s Time To Take Care Of You.
+It is almost like a workbook for new mums and great for bringing priorities into focus because that’s the nature of being a woman – we can always find things to priorities above ourselves until we put self-care at the very top of the list.

 Oh, and it’s okay (perhaps even essential) to lock yourself alone in the bathroom sometimes.
 Hiding from your family absolutely counts as self-care, right?!

 Photography by @victoriabeckham.